Last updated on July 22nd, 2026.

 • Make Ahead: You can prepare the dough ahead of time and store it in the refrigerator for up to 3 days.
 When ready to bake, allow the dough to come to room temperature for 10-15 minutes before shaping and baking.

 • Storage: Once baked and cooled, store the cookies in an airtight container at room temperature for up to a week.
-For longer storage, you can freeze the cookies in a single layer on a baking sheet and then transfer them to a freezer-safe bag or container.
-They will keep well in the freezer for up to 3 months.
-To enjoy, thaw at room temperature.
+For longer storage, you can freeze the cookies in a single layer on a baking sheet and then transfer them to a freezer-safe bag or container for up to 3 months.

 Spiced honey cookie.